HasnainArifYU/FinancialTracker/README.md

 2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
 Choose the cloned directory (FinancialTracker) and click OK.
 3. After the project opens, wait for IntelliJ to index the files and set up the project.
 4. Find the main class with the `public static void main(String[] args)` method.
-5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.
+5. Right-click on the file and select 'Run 'FinancialTracker.main()'' to start the application.

 ## Technologies Used